buffkermitisagod/File_Cloud/README.md

 # Run
 to run, use the command -> `python3 main.py`
-or to run the setup again use -> `python3 main.py setup`
+or to run the setup again use -> `python3 main.py -s` or to run the user setup use -> `python3 main.py -u`

 # Current Fetures
 File upload support